A Quick Overview of The Karaoke Business

 Also, learning local laws and regulations is helpful if you are serving liquor.
 You will need to apply for permits and licenses, not just for your KTV bar/lounge, but also for the alcoholic beverages you plan to sell.

 Copyright law is primarily federal law; however, state-law governed contractual agreements can also affect copyrights.
 A must-read guide to licensing and copyrights is located at Burning Karaoke CD+G’s Or Computer Karaoke.

 The average startup cost may vary from a couple of hundred dollars if you already have a lot of the equipment to thousands of dollars if you want new, top-of-the-line equipment.
 You can start off small and expand your music collection and equipment as you grow.

 On average, it could take about $5,000 initial startup funds to start a first-class operation.

 - Burning “back-up” copies of CDG’s for use during a paid show or ripping your CDG’s into a computer for use during a paid show is illegal.
 If you make money on a copyrighted work, you must use the original disc(s).

-- Most importantly, you need some good quality equipment: a professional level karaoke machine, microphones, speakers, a monitor for the lyrics, a large karaoke music library, speaker stands, and cords.
+- Most importantly, you need some quality equipment: a professional level karaoke machine, microphones, speakers, a monitor for the lyrics, an extensive karaoke music library, speaker stands, and cords.
 Some clubs have their own speaker system that you can plug into.

-- If you would like to cut down on your expenses, and on the amount of equipment you need to haul in and set up at each gig, a great suggestion is to look into The Song Station Karaoke Machine.
-This karaoke machine is high quality and provides a lot of features.
+- If you would like to cut down on your expenses, and on the amount of equipment you need to haul in and set up at each gig, an excellent suggestion is to look into The Song Station Karaoke Machine.
+This karaoke machine is of high quality and provides a lot of features.